Updated as per "Systematics of moths in the genus Catocala (Lepidoptera, Erebidae) IV.

 ** 8877 connubialis, Connubial Underwing, (wingspan: 35-50mm).
 Fw highly variable; several different forms: "sancta": typical form, fws with white ground colour and sharply contrasting black lines and markings.
 Brown shading between post medial and subterminal lines; "cordelia": coloured as above, markings faint; "pulverulenta": grey-green fws with faint markings, sometimes none; "broweri": melanic form with fws dark green, almost black.
 Hw: separate anal spot, outer band ends with a straight cut.
 Leroy Simon image.

-** 8848 louiseae, Louise's Underwing, (wingspan: 40mm).
+** 8848 bastropi, Bastroph Underwing, (wingspan: 40mm).
 There is a distinct white "smile" (in spread specimens) between the reniform and subreniform spots.
 There is also a narrow but distinct white line immediately following the black postmedial line.
-Hw deep yellow orange, outer black band interrupted, followed by dot, ending before im.
+Hw deep yellow orange, outer black band interrupted, followed by dot, ending before im. replaces (2017) louiseae in Oklahoma

 messalina, Messalina Underwing, (40-45mm); The forewing is a plain, dull, grey-green, darkening toward the outer margin.